albarron/academic-kickstart/content/authors/francesco/_index.md

 **Masters dissertation**<br/>
-Fernicola, Francesco (2022) [Return to the Source: Assessing Machine Translation Suitability based on the Source Text using XLM-RoBERTa]().
+Fernicola, Francesco (2022) [Return to the Source: Assessing Machine Translation Suitability based on the Source Text using XLM-RoBERTa](https://amslaurea.unibo.it/25307/).
 Università di Bologna, Corso di Studio in Specialized translation - Forli